About Phaselis

 Phaselis is an ancient Lycian city in the province of Antalya in Turkey.
 Its history spans over a thousand years and it was a significant location in antiquity due to its three separate harbors and position on a peninsula.

-In the 6th century BC, it was captured by the Persians but regained independence after the defeat of the Persians by Alexander the Great in 334 BC.
-Alexander is said to have spent the winter in Phaselis, where he used the city’s well-sheltered harbors to rest and prepare his forces.
+In the 6th century BC, it was captured by the Persians, but regained independence after the defeat of the Persians by Alexander the Great in 334 BC.
+Alexander is said to have spent the winter in Phaselis, where he used the city’s well-sheltered harbours to rest and prepare his forces.

 In the Byzantine era, the city became a bishopric and was even visited by the famed Arab traveler Ibn Battuta in the 14th century.
 But by the time of the Ottoman Empire, the city was largely abandoned and forgotten.